Rosetta (band): History

 Rosetta was founded in Philadelphia, Pennsylvania by vocalist Michael Armine, bassist David Grossman, drummer Bruce McMurtrie Jr., and guitarist James Matthew Weed.
 The four were acquaintances in high school and had played in various bands.
+Their name does not come from the Rosetta Stone, but was chosen because they "wanted a one word name that was both feminine and beautiful."
+The group had their first rehearsal in June 2003 in a stone church sanctuary outside Philadelphia.
 After only three practice sessions, they performed a last minute gig on August 20, 2003, improvising the entire show.
-They proceeded to play more shows, and eventually wrote and recorded a four-song demo album, which picked up interest from Translation Loss Records.
-The band's name does not come from the Rosetta Stone, but was chosen because they "wanted a one word name that was both feminine and beautiful."
+Rosetta wrote and recorded a four-song demo album, which picked up interest from Translation Loss Records.

-Their debut album, The Galilean Satellites, featured two separate hour-long discs (one of more metal-oriented music, and one of ambience) that synchronize together.
-This setup was inspired by Neurosis' album Times of Grace.
+Their debut studio album, The Galilean Satellites, featured two separate hour-long discs (one of metal-oriented music, and one of ambience) that synchronize together.
+This setup was inspired by the Neurosis album Times of Grace.
 Although originally intended to be one disc of metal tracks sandwiched by ambient ones, the band had enough material to cover two discs.
-The album was released through Translation Loss on October 18, 2005.
-Rosetta self-released a CD-R and a 5.1 surround sound DVD-R syncing both discs together during the band's 2005 and 2006 tours, respectively.
+The album was released on October 18, 2005, through Translation Loss.
+Rosetta self-released a CD-R and a 5.1 surround sound DVD-R during the band's 2005 and 2006 tours, respectively.
+These both played a synchronized mix of The Galilean Satellites.

-The band's second release was a split album with Balboa.
-Titled Project Mercury, it was released April 24, 2007 by Level Plane Records.
-After a full United States tour in July, the band's second full-length album, entitled Wake/Lift, was released through Translation Loss on October 2.
+The band's second proper release was a split album with Balboa titled Project Mercury.
+It was released April 24, 2007 by Level Plane Records.
+After a tour of the United States, the band's second full-length album, Wake/Lift, was released on October 2 through Translation Loss.
 The release of Wake/Lift was accompanied by an ambient album, The Cleansing Undertones of Wake/Lift, which came out the same day.
 To support the new records, Rosetta toured the United States before embarking on a June 2008 tour of Australia.